 You could increase your working capital by encouraging your financial institution to forego demands for collateral on foreign exchange contracts.

 Find export-related insurance that can lessen the risks of doing business overseas and help you increase your working capital.

-If you export, financial institutions may be willing to buy your accounts receivables if these are insured with Export Development Canada.
+If you export, financial institutions may be willing to buy your accounts receivables if they are insured with Export Development Canada.